apache/airflow/docs/howto/use-alternative-secrets-backend.rst

 Enabling the secret backend
 """""""""""""""""""""""""""

-To enable `Google Cloud Secrets Manager <https://cloud.google.com/secret-manager/docs>`__ to retrieve connection/variables, specify :py:class:`~airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend` as the ``backend`` in  ``[secrets]`` section of ``airflow.cfg``.
+To enable the secret backend for Google Cloud Secrets Manager to retrieve connection/variables, specify :py:class:`~airflow.providers.google.cloud.secrets.secret_manager.CloudSecretManagerBackend` as the ``backend`` in  ``[secrets]`` section of ``airflow.cfg``.